lipilian/Algorithm/README.md

 7. Algorithm to calculate the last digit of sum of fibonacci number.
 8. Algorithm to break money.
 9. Algorithm to use greedy theory to pack the bag.
+10. Algorithm to minimum the cal refuel problem from city A to city B with limited tank.
+11. Algorithm to prefoam the binary search.
+12.